athan37/LoginSystemWithFace/README.txt

 Inputs:
 - A short video of the user: face straight, keep the same distance
 Outputs:
-- It will say updated successfully, and the user might need to wait for 1-3 mins to train the model again
+- It will say updated successfully, and the user might need to wait for 10-15 secs to train the model again

 For logout button: